Learning and Decision-Making with Data: Optimal Formulations and Phase Transitions: Data-Driven Decision Making

-There are many other natural possible orders one could consider.
-For example, one can compare predictors in terms of their expected bias $\Eb_{ \Pb}(\hat{c}(x,\hat{\Pb}_T,T) - c(x,\Pb))$ or $L^1$ error $\Eb_{ \Pb}(|\hat{c}(x,\hat{\Pb}_T,T) - c(x,\Pb)|)$ for all decision $x\in \cX$ and underlying true distribution $\Pb \in \cP$.
-We prove, under mild assumptions, that our considered order is stronger than both alternative orders induced by expected bias and $L^1$ error (see Lemma \ref{lemma: order implies less bias and L1 error.}): uniformally less regularization implies less expected bias and less $L^1$ error.

-\paragraph{Optimal Prediction.} There is an inherent trade-off between closeness to the true cost (less regularization) and verifying the imposed out-sample guarantee.
-Due to the fluctuations of the empirical distribution $\hat{\Pb}_T$ around the true distribution $\Pb$, the prediction $\hat{c}(x,\hat{\Pb}_T,T)$ fluctuates around the nominal value $\hat{c}(x,\Pb,T)$.
-Therefore, the closer $\hat{c}(x,\Pb,T)$ is to the true cost $c(x,\Pb)$, the higher the probability that it disappoints, i.e., $\hat{c}(x,\hat{\Pb}_T,T) \leq c(x,\Pb)$ (see Figure \ref{fig: illustration of garantee and order.}).
+\paragraph{Optimal Prediction.} {There is an inherent trade-off between the accuracy of any predictor and guaranteeing with high probability not to disappoint out-of-sample.} Due to the fluctuations of the empirical distribution $\hat{\Pb}_T$ around the true distribution $\Pb$, the prediction $\hat{c}(x,\hat{\Pb}_T,T)$ fluctuates around the nominal value $\hat{c}(x,\Pb,T)$.
+Therefore, the closer $\hat{c}(x,\Pb,T)$ is to the true cost $c(x,\Pb)$, the higher the probability that it disappoints, i.e., $\hat{c}(x,\hat{\Pb}_T,T) \leq c(x,\Pb)$ (see Figure \ref{fig: illustration of guarantee and order.}).
 Hence, the more preferred a predictor is in terms of our introduced accuracy order $\preceq_{\cC}$, the weaker the out-of-sample guarantees it will verify.

 Using the order $\orderleq$, we can formulate the problem of finding the optimal predictor verifying a given out-of-sample guarantee as the following meta-optimization problem: